 When it comes to money, there are a few intense emotions most of us experience at some point that paralyse us financially.

-I’ve struggled with every single one of these, and if there’s one thing those battles have taught me, it’s this: we are our own worst enemies.
+I’ve struggled with every single one of these feelings, and if there’s one thing those battles have taught me, it’s this: we are our own worst enemies.

 The mind is a powerful, powerful thing and that cuts both ways.
 It’s up to us to harness that power and use it to our advantage.